arcusmaximus/TrRebootModTools/Documentation.md

 pieces directly, you'll generally want to import the main DRM that references all the pieces — in this case, cm_croft_manor.drm (the part before the "#").

-After you import a streamlayer DRM or a main level DRM, the addon will log any missing DRMs in Blender's Scripting tab.
+After you import a streamlayer DRM or a main level DRM — making sure to enable "Import referenced objects" — the addon will log any missing DRMs in Blender's Scripting tab.
 You can then extract these, redo the import, and repeat until you have everything.

-The "Tomb Raider" tab in Blender's sidebar has a button called "Toggle Collision Visibility" that displays the level geometry in wireframe mode and makes the collision models visible.
-You can edit and export these just like regular models (for example, to remove barriers so you can explore areas ingame that are normally inaccessible).
-The material of a collision face determines the sound it makes when you walk on it ingame.
+The "Tomb Raider" tab in Blender's sidebar has a button called "Toggle Collision Visibility" that makes the collision models visible and displays the level geometry in wireframe mode.
+You can edit and export the collisions just like regular models (for example, removing barriers so you can explore areas ingame that are normally inaccessible).
+The material of a collision face determines the sound it makes when you walk on it.

 Note that depending on the size of the level, importing it can take several hours.
 Also, collision import/export is not available for TR2013.

 ## Mod packaging